gcallah/BookReviews/wilkinson.md

 instances as important evidence that while genetic mutations are random, the overall direction of evolution is guided by higher-order laws, which supports his case that evolution is purposive.

-But the importance he gives to this conclusion seems misplaced: after all, he cites experts, such as the atheist biologist Richard Dawkins, in support of the non-random direction of evolution.
-Even most diehard atheists do not deny the fact that, however mysteriously, the elements of the universe seem to obey universal laws.
+But the importance he gives to this conclusion seems misplaced: after all, he cites experts such as the atheist biologist Richard Dawkins in support of the non-random direction of evolution.
+Even the most reductionist materialists do not deny the fact that, however mysteriously, the elements of the universe seem to obey universal laws.
 Early giants of the scientific revolution, such as Copernicus, Galileo, Kepler, Descartes and Newton, took the existence of these laws to be evidence of the wonderful workings of the mind of God.
 But many later, atheistic scientists have simply regarded them as brute facts.
 Why would the existence of universal laws constraining the process of evolution strike them as any different from, say, the law of gravity?

 Wilkinson sees the evolution of human beings as having implanted in us two competing urges: one pulls us towards selfishness, sexual promiscuity, greed, and violence, while the other tugs us in the direction of altruism, monogamy, self-sacrifice, and cooperation.
 (Plato knew about these dual pulls two millenia before Darwin: see *Phaedrus*.)

-Wilkinson notes that, despite the urgings many feel to experience sexual variety, we also have strong feelings directing us towards monogamy.
+Wilkinson notes that, while humans have an urge to experience sexual variety, we also have a strong pull towards monogamy.
 As he writes, "In fact, sexual jealousy is a leading cause of homicide and spousal abuse."
 The evidence on this matter is a strong refutation of one of the silliest ideas currently circulating in our culture, the claim that sex is "merely a private matter."